1. Do put your bills on hold, if you can

 If you're determined to spend, you might pick up something really practical — like life insurance, to protect the people who depend on you.
-Orman has said term life insurance is "incredibly affordable."
-It's also very easy to buy.
+Orman has said term life insurance is "incredibly affordable," and it's easy to buy online.

 You've been laid off?
 If you had health insurance, you can keep it going.
 You don't want to be left without coverage, especially not in the middle of a national health crisis.